 When and Why Your U.S. Visa Would Be Cancelled

-Various reasons for the U.S. government to cancel a foreign national's visa.
+Various reasons for the U.S. government to cancel or revoke a foreign national's nonimmigrant visa.

 All U.S. visas are issued on the condition that the holder abide by their terms under the law.
-The visa holder must not, for instance, engage in activities outside of those permitted (tourists may not work in the U.S., for example), and must leave the United States within the time required.
+The visa holder must not, for instance, engage in activities outside of those permitted (tourists may not work in the U.S., for example), must not commit any crimes in the United States, and must leave the United States within the time required.

-If you don't comply with the terms of a visa, it may be cancelled at any time, whether before, during, or after your stay in the United States.
+If you fail to comply with the terms of your nonimmigrant visa, it may be cancelled at any time, whether before, during, or after your stay in the United States.

 Sometimes a visa is cancelled before a person's trip has begun, because the U.S. government obtains evidence that the person planned to use the visa for a different purpose than was intended; for example, to stay in the U.S. permanently instead of making a short visit.
 Or, a visa might be revoked after a U.S. stay, when a person has traveled home again, then goes to a U.S. consulate to apply for a new visa, and the officer discovers that the person misused the old visa.

-When a U.S. Visa Can Be Canceled for an Overstay in the United States
+Visa Cancellation Due to an Overstay in the United States

 A common reason for visa revocation is that the holder stayed in the United States longer than was allowed.
 Visitors to the United States are often confused by this issue, thinking they're allowed to stay in the United States until the expiration date on the visa itself.
 But that date is only the last date upon which the person can use the visa as a U.S. entry document.

-The date by which you must actually leave the United States is shown on your Form I-94 Arrival/Departure Record.
-If you stay even one day past that date, without having applied for an extension or change of status, your visa is said to automatically cancel.
+The date by which you must actually leave the United States is shown on your Form I-94 Arrival/Departure Record, issued by Customs and Border Protection (CBP) upon your U.S. entry.
+If you stay even one day past that date without having applied to USCIS for an extension or change of status, your visa is said to automatically cancel.

 Consequences of Visa Cancellation

-If your U.S. visa is cancelled, you will either need to leave the United States immediately or, if you're in another country, delay your travel plans until you have successfully applied for a new U.S. visa.
-Depending on the reasons for the visa cancellation, however, you could be refused additional entry visas.
+If your U.S. visa is cancelled, you will either need to leave the United States immediately or, if you're in another country, delay your travel plans until you have contacted a U.S. consulate and successfully applied for a new U.S. visa.
+Depending on the reasons for the visa cancellation, however, you could be refused additional U.S. entry visas.

 When to See an Immigration Lawyer